 Incoming WSSS students join an interdisciplinary cohort of students from across Tufts' graduate schools.
-All students take courses containing water content and participate in joint activities, such as planning the annual WSSS symposium.
+All students take one common course and participate in joint activities, such as planning the annual Tufts Water Day each spring.
 Additionally, students customize their certificate by choosing to pursue one of two tracks: practicum track or research track.

 The WSSS curriculum can be completed in as little as two semesters.
 Students who are studying at Tufts for longer than one year are encouraged to participate for the entirety of their degree, whatever their program length, in order to benefit from the most engagement.

 *Elective courses: Students are permitted to complete their elective courses at any point during their time at Tufts